bbat2575/virtual-scroll-access-system/README.md

 **A file management platform that enables users to store, download, preview, and edit files in binary format.**

+## Overview

+Virtual Scroll Access System is a JavaFX desktop application for managing files stored in binary format.
+It features role-based access control, password-protected files, user profile management, and a scroll of the day feature.

 ## How To Run

 ```bash